Hitachi (OTCMKTS:HTHIY) Downgraded to “Hold” at Zacks Investment Research

-Hitachi (OTCMKTS:HTHIY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued on Wednesday, Zacks.com reports.
+Zacks Investment Research downgraded shares of Hitachi (OTCMKTS:HTHIY) from a buy rating to a hold rating in a research report released on Tuesday, Zacks.com reports.

 According to Zacks, “Hitachi Ltd., headquartered in Tokyo, is one of the world’s leading global electronics companies.
 They manufacture and market a wide range of products, including computers, semiconductors, consumer products and power and industrial equipment. “

-Separately, ValuEngine raised Hitachi from a “strong sell” rating to a “sell” rating in a research report on Friday, March 13th.
+Separately, ValuEngine upgraded shares of Hitachi from a strong sell rating to a sell rating in a research report on Friday, March 13th.

 About Hitachi